silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 plus the height value in our CSS.
 It instructs the existing parent layout how to render the element.
 This layout manager ([jLayout](http://www.bramstein.com/projects/jlayout/)) allows us to build complex layouts with minimal JavaScript configuration.

+See [layout reference](../reference/layout) for more specific information on CMS layouting.

 ## Include custom CSS in the CMS